stolostron/rhacm-docs/compliance/rbac.md

 ### RBAC for Kubernetes resources
 {: #kube}

-The IAM role that you assign to a user also defines the actions that the user can do on the Kubernetes resources that are assigned to the team.
+The role that you assign to a user also defines the actions that the user can do on the Kubernetes resources that are assigned to the team.
 For example, if user1 is an operator in team1, and team1 has namespace1 resource, then user1 can view and update namespace1 information.
 User1 can also create resources, for example pods, in namespace1.
 If you remove user1 from team1, you remove user1's role binding for the resources in team1.
 If user1 is part of another team, say team2, that has the same namespace, then user1's role binding to the namespace in team2 is not affected when you remove the user from team1.

 | **Action**        | **Administrator**  | **Operator** | **Editor** | **Viewer** |
 |-------------------|--------------------|--------------|------------|------------|